 Accommodation in Yangon

-The offerings at the Chatrium Hotel Royal Lake Yangon and the Best Western Green Hill Hotel may well arouse your interest, if you're looking for a top-of-the-line stay.
-On the other hand, the 100 Moon Inn or the Palm Spring Resort & Spa provide visitors with sensible comfort at reasonable prices.
+The deals at the Chatrium Hotel Royal Lake Yangon and the Best Western Green Hill Hotel might pique your interest, if you're after a high-end stay.
+On the other hand, the 100 Moon Inn or the Summer Palace Hotel provide visitors with wholesome comfort at reasonable prices.